American Income Life Insurance Company: Are They Legitimate?

 Is American Income Life Insurance Company Right For YOU?

-All Life Insurance Companies are NOT Created Equal
+Life Insurance Companies are NOT Created Equal

 Is AIL the right company for your insurance needs?
 My guess is we can probably find you a better fit.
 If you read any of my reviews you will see a common thread – insurance companies are NOT created equally.

-Each one has their strengths and each one has their weaknesses.
+Each one has their strengths and weaknesses.

-That’s why my reviews are always a mixed bag.
+That’s why these reviews are always a mixed bag.
 In my humble opinion, there is no such thing as a BAD review unless you are dealing with a fly by night company and I am not going to even waste my time with those.